 A field mouse refers to any species commonly found outdoors.
 Several rodents such as deer mice, white-footed mice, and a vole species known as meadow mice belong in this category.
 Typically larger than house mice, these pests range from five to eight inches in length.
 Most field mice have tawny fur with white underbellies.

 What Do Field Mouse Droppings Look Like?

-Deer mouse and white-footed mouse waste is roughly the size of a grain of rice and tapered at both ends.
+Deer mouse and white-footed mouse droppings is roughly the size of a grain of rice and tapered at both ends.
 In contrast, Norway rat feces appear as blunt-ended, raisin-sized pellets.
 Fresh droppings are usually dark brown and shiny, while older field mice poop has a dull, gray appearance.

 The Dangers of Field Mouse Droppings

-Hantavirus is a serious concern when field mice invade homes and outbuildings.
+Hantavirus in mouse droppings is a serious concern when field mice invade homes and outbuildings.
 Both deer and white-footed mice can spread the virus.
 When people sweep or dust inside infested areas, they can stir up particles of field mouse poop, urine, and saliva.
 Inhaling these airborne microbes is the most common means of hantavirus transmission.

 While field mice tend to avoid residential areas, cold winters and food scarcity will drive them indoors.
 Properties with infrequent visitors, like warehouses, storage units, hunting cabins, vacation homes, and hiking shelters, are prime targets.
 Discovering field mice droppings, nests lined with shredded fabric or paper, and caches of nuts and seeds indicates a problem.

 Field Mouse Prevention